Tobi2K/SeminarNI/README.md

 ```

 ## Configuring the trials
-In the [Autoencoder Notebook](https://github.com/Tobi2K/SeminarNI/blob/main/Autoencoder.ipynb) you can select which comparisons to run by setting the variables to True.
+In the [Autoencoder Notebook](https://github.com/Tobi2K/SeminarNI/blob/main/Autoencoder.ipynb) you can select which comparisons to run by setting the corresponding variables to True.

 The possible comparisons are:
 - difference in number of autoencoder runs aka. epochs